InfosecHouse/InfosecHouse/offensive-security/offensive-shells.md

-# Forensics
+# Shells

-Uncover the dirty little secrets of a recovered HDD, Image, malware, and more.
+Generating pre-built webshells to customizing your own.

-### ICON DIRECTORY
+## ICON DIRECTORY

 A list of icons to help highlight some key features about these tools/resources.